Tyson taking first steps to ease employee mask mandates

 SPRINGDALE, Ark.
-(KNWA/KFTA) — According to a February 15 memo sent to employees, Springdale-based Tyson Foods is taking the initial steps of dropping its mask mandate for all employees.
+(KNWA/KFTA) — Springdale-based Tyson Foods is taking the initial steps of dropping its mask mandate for all employees.

 The memo encouraged all Tyson employees to receive booster shots, and noted that mask removal is “conditioned on local and other applicable laws and USDA regulations, which require the continued use of masks at certain facilities.”